ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-Use enterprise tools to create IBM VPC diagrams that are designed to organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.
+IBM VPC diagrams are designed to organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.

 ![VPCArchitecture](/images/ibm_vpc_architecture_power_drawio.png)